-Join your regional BAME member network and help us to drive positive change for BAME doctors.
+Join your regional BAME member network and help us to drive positive change for Black, Asian and minority ethnic doctors.

-The networks offer a space for BAME BMA members to network and support each other, raise issues that affect BAME doctors and medical students, and influence how they can be better supported, and to influence the BMA’s national policy and campaigning on these issues.
-It will also contribute to the BMA’s commitment to improve and better tailor our member services support to BAME members.
+The networks offer a space for Black, Asian and minority ethnic BMA members to network and support each other, raise issues, and influence how they can be better supported, and influence the BMA’s national policy and campaigning on these issues.
+It will also contribute to the BMA’s commitment to improve and better tailor our member services support to Black, Asian and minority ethnic members.

 If you would be interested in joining your regional BAME member network, please email your regional coordinator using the details found below: